 Stage 3: Assesses students’ ability to internalise and articulate what they have learnt in earlier stages

-Students are challenged to apply the give/take concept by working backwards to find out how to equalise the number of items between two people.
+Students are challenged to apply the give/take concept by working backward to find out how to equalise the number of items between two people.

 They also learn how to perform substitutions and compare which set of items are more expensive than the other.